UnityPoint Health - Des Moines Audiology Services

-> Audiology Services at UnityPoint Health - Des Moines and Blank Children's Hospital, provides comprehensive diagnostic and rehabilitative hearing services for infants, children, adults and patients with special-needs.
-Our team of specialy trained professionals ensures the best care and provides you with the resources needed to make informed decisions.
+Audiology Services at UnityPoint Health - Des Moines and Blank Children's Hospital, provides comprehensive diagnostic and rehabilitative hearing services for infants, children, adults and patients with special-needs.
+Our team of specially trained professionals ensures the best care and provides patients with the resources needed to make informed decisions.

-> Audiologists are highly trained healthcare professionals who evaluate, diagnose, treat and manage hearing loss.
+Audiologists are highly trained healthcare professionals who evaluate, diagnose, treat and manage hearing loss.
 Our audiologists are licensed by the State of Iowa as both audiologists and hearing aid specialists and are also certified by the American Speech-Language-Hearing Association (ASHA) to practice audiology.

 Audiometric testing helps to identify any current hearing issues.
 This hearing evaluation allows for a thorough understanding of the capabilities and limitations of an individual to communicate in a variety of different listening situations.
 The information learned in the evaluation enables the audiologist to develop a treatment plan that will improve the patient's quality of life.
 Our audiologists are an important part of the care team and work closely with doctors when necessary.

 - At the age of 50, receive a screening every three years

 - Prior to age 50, receive a screening every ten years

 - In the United States, all children are required to be screened for hearing loss by one month of age.